 The worksheets are presented in the same order that the times tables are taught at school and there are 5 different worksheets for each of the tables, so you can be sure that you've tackled each table thoroughly before you move on to the next one, and you can print the worksheets out as often as you need to make sure they haven't forgotten ones they've already learned.

 Every child (and parent) should master the times tables and know them off by heart.
-Loads of us struggle to remember times tables no matter how old we are, but the tips, rhymes and strategies in Matt and Bernadette's book are a huge help towards helping your child memorise and understand the numbers and rules.
+Loads of us struggle to remember times tables no matter how old we are, but the tips, rhymes and strategies in Matt Revill and Bernadette Strachan's book are a huge help towards teaching your child to memorise and understand the numbers and rules.